PdCure.org

 Clinical Trials:

 There is no standard process by which discoveries are taken from the university laboratory and commercialized by pharmaceutical corporations.
 The two dominant Parkinson's foundations (Parkinson Foundation and the Micheal J. Fox Foundation) readily admit they fund research for a cure but have no plan to develop the cure for use by patients.
 Typically a pharmaceutical company will license the University patent and run the treatment through FDA phase 1, 2 and 3 trials and then generate the manufacturing facilities to produce the drug.
+There have been no pharma companies who have shown interest in licensing the patent for PFFNB2 or in funding development (as of June 2024).

 money image attribution: Pix4free.org